 Arrive in good time (the start of the examination and the reporting time are shown on your Admission Document).
-Please be aware that the examination start time may, occasionally, be delayed for reasons such as travel problems, overrunning previous cycles or examiner calibration.
+Please be aware that the start time may, occasionally, be delayed for reasons such as travel problems, overrunning previous cycles or examiner calibration.

-You will be asked to show your photo ID, as without this you will not be permitted entry to the examination.
+You will be asked to show your photo ID on arrival, without this you will not be permitted entry.
 Your ID must comply with the guidance given in the MRCP(UK) examination regulations.

-You may not take any electronic communication device into the examination, even if it is switched off.
-Please hand in to the centre any device you may have with you (e.g. mobile phone, pager).
+You may not take any electronic communication devices into the examination, even if it is switched off.
+Please hand in any devices you have with you (e.g. mobile phone, pager).